 And any system we adopt moving forward which leaves people behind will end in a wider wealth gap and more devastation for communities that have already suffered immensely.

-In the last several weeks, a few important things have happened which point to a reconciliation of values and commitment to doing planet-healing work together in the future.
+So in the last several weeks, a few important things have happened which point to a reconciliation of values and commitment to doing good work together in the future.

-The first is that the largest miner’s union in the U.S., the United Mine Workers of America, agreed to support President Biden’s plan to begin an energy transition away from fossil fuels.
-They did this because of the promise of jobs in clean energy to former fossil fuel energy workers.
+The first is that the largest miner’s union in the U.S., the United Mine Workers of America, agreed to support President Biden’s plan to begin an energy transition away from fossil fuels, promising jobs in clean energy to former fossil fuel energy workers.

 Let’s tease apart the details.